Bad Genius (2024 film): Cast

+Plot Summary

+Lynn Kang is a gifted Thai American high school student who receives a scholarship to an elite private school.
+After helping her classmate Grace cheat on a test, Lynn is approached by other students who offer to pay her for answers.
+Using her knowledge of music and finger movements from piano training, Lynn creates a covert code to signal correct responses during exams.

+Demand increases, and Lynn expands the scheme with the help of another top student, Bank.
+Their cheating operation spreads across multiple classes and major standardized tests.
+As the stakes grow, tension develops between Lynn and Bank over money, ethics, and the consequences of being caught.

+Suspicion from faculty and inconsistencies in exams lead to an investigation.
+The cheating network eventually collapses.
+Lynn’s scholarship is revoked, and her academic future becomes uncertain.
+The aftermath forces Lynn and Bank to confront the impact of their actions and the pressures that led them to cheat.

 Production

 In May 2019, Erik Feig and Patrick Wachsberger announced that they were producing an English-language remake of the 2017 Thai film Bad Genius.
 It was originally to be written by Eva Anderson.
 In March 2023, they announced that J.C.
 Lee would be directing and co-writing the screenplay with Julius Onah.
 Benedict Wong, Callina Liang, Jabari Banks, Taylor Hickson, and Sarah-Jane Redmond rounded out the main cast.
 Principal photography began in May 2023.

 Release

 Bad Genius was released in the United States by Vertical on October 11, 2024.